 Buoys, Beacons and Marks

 The IALA Buoyage System is a worldwide standard sea mark system used in navigation to mark the edge channels.
 These road signs on the water are made up of five buoy types- cardinal, lateral,isolated danger, special and safe water marks.
 These buoys and marks indicate where safe water lies.
-Refer to to a local chart to identify where potential hazards may be.
-Attending a boat licence course while help you to learn how to interpret these signs.
+Always refer to a local chart to identify where potential hazards may be.

 Lateral Channel Marks+